epforgpl/redflags/redflags-docs/docs/developer/webapp/controllers.md

 Below I list the controllers with their mapped URLs and their description and parameters.
+All controller class is in `hu.petabyte.redflags.web.ctrl` package.